-Spanning 170 hectares, the Devcich Farmstead sits on the Kahe Block, which was previously owned by the Ngati Maru Maori until 1878.
+Spanning 170 hectares, the Devcich Historic Farmstead, sits on the Kahe Block in the Thames/Coromandel area, which was previously owned by the Ngati Maru Maori until 1878.

 Surrounded by stunning mountain ranges, rolling fields,